 Visitors have access to chewing gum, which they chew and stick to the chewing plates, which will stretch out, creating long colorful strings of the sticky substance.
 After many cycles of the plate’s back-and-forth motion, the glass sugar molecule is coated with the bright colorful goo.

-This human activated system uses sugar, gum and machine as metaphor for human consumption and waist cycle while offering mouth and eye candy to help the participant question the impact of their addictive consumerist behavior and the sugar tweaked cognition that results.
+This human-activated system uses sugar, gum, and machine as metaphors for human consumption and the waste cycle while offering mouth and eye candy, to help the participant question the impact of their addictive consumerist behavior and the sugar-tweaked cognition that results.

-My solution to the unsightly wad that results is to put them in sheets of white or black paper.
-I would often pull the paper open and find that the patterns were quite beautiful, like 3 dimensional Rorschach tests.
-Often I would make collages with these bits of gum, but had never seen them as precious enough to save; they invariably end up in the garbage after a blood sugar low, crash and burn.
+My solution to the unsightly wad is to put them in sheets of white or black paper.
+I often pulled the paper open and found that the patterns were quite beautiful, like 3-dimensional Rorschach tests.

-This may or may not cause people to question the impact of their addictive consumerist behavior, but it will certainly involve them in the act of making, becoming part of the American sugar way and the sugar tweaked cognition that results.
+This may or may not cause people to question the impact of their addictive consumerist behavior.
+Still, it will undoubtedly involve them in the act of making, becoming part of the American sugar way and the sugar-tweaked cognition that results.

 Organic/Mechanic Exhibition curated by Lena Vigna.
 Displayed Standby Deliver digestive sculpture.

 HOPKINS HALL GALLERY, OHIO STATE, Columbus, Ohio.
 Oct.
 2001